Click the links below to view information about activities for this park.

 |Education and Events|

 Boating: Pedal boats and canoes are available for rent.
 Contact the visitor center for days and hours of operations.
 Privately owned boats and watercraft may access Lake Norman from the boat launch area located at the south end of the park.
 Use of the area is free, but cars must leave the parking area by the park's closing time.

 Family Tent/Trailer Camping: Tent pads, picnic tables and grills are available at 32 sites.
 Occupancy is limited to one family or six people per site.
 Park gates are locked at the posted closing hours.
 Campers may not leave the park after closing or before 8 a.m. except in an emergency.
 The Family Campground is open from March 15th through November 30th.

-Group Tent Camping: No less than 7 or more than 25 people are permitted on each site.
+Group Tent Camping: Walk-in group campsites may be reserved by organized groups for a fee.
+Campers without reservations must confirm site availability with park staff before occupying a site.
+No less than 7 or more than 25 people are permitted on each site.
 Drinking water and restrooms are available nearby; picnic tables and a fire ring are provided at each site.
 The Group Campground is open from April through November.

 Community Building: A community building located near the group camping area may be rented for events.
 The facility has a large meeting room, kitchen facilities, restrooms and a fireplace.
 The building may be occupied between 8 a.m. and a half hour before park closing.
 Contact the park office to reserve the facility.